 - The LA must arrange suitable full-time education for children of compulsory school age who, because of illness, would not receive suitable education without such provision.
-The school has a duty to support the LA in doing so. - Ensure the education students receive is of good quality, allows them to take appropriate qualifications, prevents them from falling behind their peers in school, and allows them to reintegrate successfully back into school as soon as possible. - Address the needs of individual students in arranging provision. - Have a named officer responsible for the education of children with additional health needs and ensure parents know who this is. - Review the provision offered regularly to ensure that it continues to be appropriate for the child and that it is providing suitable education.
+The school has a duty to support the LA in doing so. - Ensure the education students receive is of good quality, allows them to take appropriate qualifications, prevents them from falling behind their peers in school, and allows them to reintegrate successfully back into school as soon as possible. - Address the needs of individual students in arranging provision. - Have a named officer responsible for the education of children with additional health needs. - Review the provision offered regularly to ensure that it continues to be appropriate for the child and that it is providing suitable education.